Tom Vilsack: Beef advocacy

 In March 2012, Vilsack joined three midwest governors in a campaign to defend the use of a processed beef product made from trimmings left after beef carcasses are butchered, dubbed "pink slime" by its critics.
-He said "it's safe, it contains less fat and historically it's been less expensive" and that it should be available to consumers and school districts that want to buy it.
+He said "it's safe, it contains less fat and historically it's been less expensive" and it should be available to consumers and school districts.

 Global warming

-At a Drake University forum on climate change April 22, 2014, Vilsack stated "agriculture tends to take the brunt of criticism about climate change, but the industry contributes only 9 percent of the greenhouse gases blamed for a warming planet" and that while there were "challenges globally in terms of agriculture and its contribution to greenhouse gas emissions that's not necessarily the case in the United States."
+At a Drake University forum on climate change on April 22nd, 2014, Vilsack stated "agriculture tends to take the brunt of criticism about climate change, but the industry contributes only 9 percent of the greenhouse gases blamed for a warming planet" and that while there were "challenges globally in terms of agriculture and its contribution to greenhouse gas emissions that's not necessarily the case in the United States."

 Considered resignation

-In 2015, Vilsack told President Obama he was considering resigning from his position.
-The Washington Post reported that he said, "There are days when I have literally nothing to do" as he weighed his decision to quit.
-Obama asked Vilsack to remain in his position and asked him to look into the problem of opioid addiction.
+In 2015, Vilsack told Obama he was considering resigning.
+The Washington Post reported that he said, "There are days when I have literally nothing to do" as he thought to quit.
+Obama asked Vilsack to remain and to look into the problem of opioid addiction.

 Between cabinet tenures

 Shortly after his tenure ended, Vilsack released a statement in support of his succession by Sonny Perdue as the Secretary of Agriculture, making Perdue the only cabinet member nominee to receive a public statement of support from an Obama cabinet member.
-He was mentioned as a possible candidate for the United States Senate in 2020, for the seat currently held by Republican incumbent Joni Ernst, but subsequently declined to run.
+He was mentioned as a possible candidate for the Senate in 2020, for the seat currently held by Republican incumbent Joni Ernst, but declined to run.

-In February 2017, Vilsack became President and CEO of the US Dairy Export Council.
+In February 2017, Vilsack became president and CEO of the US Dairy Export Council.

 Vilsack endorsed Joe Biden in the 2020 Democratic Party presidential primaries.

-Secretary of Agriculture (2021–present)
+Secretary of Agriculture (2021–2025)

-Nomination and confirmation hearings
+Nomination and confirmation

-In December 2020, Biden announced he would nominate Vilsack to again serve as the Secretary of Agriculture.
-The move was met by some with criticism from black farmers and progressives, because of Vilsack's perceived relationship with status quo and corporate agriculture.
-He appeared before the Senate Agriculture Committee on February 2, 2021, and was unanimously approved.
-His nomination was confirmed by the Senate on February 23, 2021, by a 92–7 vote.
-He was sworn into office by Vice President Kamala Harris on February 24, 2021.
+In December 2020, Joe Biden announced he would nominate Vilsack to again serve as the Secretary of Agriculture.
+The move was met by criticism from some black farmers and progressives, because of Vilsack's perceived relationship with the status quo and corporate agriculture.
+He appeared before the Senate Agriculture Committee on February 2nd, 2021, and was unanimously approved.
+His nomination was confirmed by the Senate on February 23rd, 2021, by a 92–7 vote.
+He was sworn into office by Kamala Harris on February 24th, 2021.

 Tenure

+The USDA implemented new rules to limit how much sugar can be in school meals.

 During his tenure, Vilsack announced that the USDA would leverage $100 million in funding from the American Rescue Plan Act to expand America's meat processing capacity.
+In 2024, "more than $35 million in grants were approved for 15 independent meat processors in 12 states to increase processing capacity, spur competition, to expand market opportunities for U.S. farmers, and create jobs in rural areas."